westernsam/samatra.g8/README.md

 ## What you get out of the box

+- Project structure and sbt build with run, test and zip targets
 - Logging
 - JVM, request and system monitoring sent to graphite/statsd
 - Gzipped filter